nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 `e link e/2 t/3` links the third task in the displayed task list to the second exam in the exam list

 ### Unlinking an exam
-Unlinks the exam from the specified task according to the index given.
+Unlinks the exam from the task at the specified index on the displayed task list.

 Format: `e unlink INDEX`

-* Unlinks the exam from the task at the specific `INDEX` from the task list.
+Parameter:
-* `INDEX` refers to the index number shown in the task list of the task to be unlinked.
+* `INDEX` refers to the index number shown on the displayed task list of the task to be unlinked.

+Restrictions:
-* `INDEX` must be a positive integer 1, 2, 3, …​
+* `INDEX` should be an integer greater than 0 and less than 2147483648.
-* If `INDEX` is non-positive or more than the number of tasks in the task list, an error message will be displayed.
+* `INDEX` should not be more than the number of tasks in the displayed task list.

 Example:

 `e unlink 1` unlinks the first task in the task list from its current exam.

 ### Showing the tasks of an exam
-Shows all tasks linked to the specified exam according to the index given.
+Shows all tasks linked to the exam according to the specified index from the displayed exam list.

 Format: `e showt INDEX`

-* Shows all tasks that are linked to the exam at the specified `INDEX` from the exam list.
+Parameter:
-* `INDEX` refers to the index number of the exam shown in the exam list.
+* `INDEX` refers to the index number of the exam in the displayed exam list.

+Restrictions:
-* `INDEX` must be a positive integer 1, 2, 3, …​
+* `INDEX` should be an integer greater than 0 and less than 2147483648.
-* If `INDEX` is non-positive or more than the number of exams in the exam list, an error message will be displayed.
+* `INDEX` should not be more than the number of exams in the displayed exam list.

 Example: